How to get your playhouse summer ready

 5. Trade up your playhouse

 Is your little boy or girl an aspiring farmer?
 Check out our Dutch barn playhouse.
-Is he or she a dab hand with a lasso?
-Our new wooden play shop is an incredibly versatile option that can be used inside or out.
+Is he or she a keen adventurer?
+Our Dahlia tower playhouse makes the perfect safari hut or desert island shelter.
 We have loads of different models from which to choose – we’re sure we’ll have something to delight and inspire.

 Alternatively, if your kids are approaching their teens, why not upgrade to a summerhouse or log cabin where you can install wifi and other creature comforts – the perfect space for homework, music, sleepovers and more.